-Hereditary ATTR amyloidosis with polyneuropathy is under-recognized, debilitating, and progressive, and early diagnosis is critical1-4
+Hereditary ATTR amyloidosis with polyneuropathy is under-recognized, debilitating, and progressive, so a timely diagnosis is critical1-4

 POLYNEUROPATHY MANIFESTATIONS

-The polyneuropathy of hereditary ATTR amyloidosis can manifest in a variety of ways
+Hereditary ATTR amyloidosis with polyneuropathy can manifest in a variety of ways that impact quality of life4,a

 Peripheral sensorimotor neuropathy3